Topic

 Access to higher education for refugees

 Published in 2016, the position paper and the demands set out in Hochschulzugang für studentische Geflüchtete [university access for student refugees] inform the programme’s activities.
 In 2020, we worked with more than 50 student refugees and student volunteers to update these demands.
 Our list of demands is set out here.
+Here you can find our current demands.

 The core element of this project is www.perspektiven-studium.ch, an information platform designed specifically for refugees who are interested in enrolling at a university and for professionals who work with the refugee and asylum-seeker community.
 Perspectives – Studies is working with over 17 local projects launched since 2016.
 Based in the universities themselves, these projects provide refugees with a range of measures, including help with preparing for university admission and other key support services.
 You can find more information and contact details here: Overview of university projects.